Worsening Italian crisis batters European markets

 Adding to the uncertainty, Spanish Prime Minister Mariano Rajoy will face a vote of confidence in his leadership on Friday.

-Spain's bond-yield spread with Germany was also at its widest in seven months at 122 bps ES10YT=RR.
-Madrid's IBEX bourse .IBEX was down almost 2 percent [.EU].
+Spain's bond-yield spread with Germany also went to its widest in 11 months at 144 bps ES10YT=RR.
+Madrid's IBEX bourse .IBEX was down almost 2.5 percent [.EU].

 Asia flinched, too.
 Japan's Nikkei .N225 slipped 0.6 percent and Chinese and Hong Kong shares ended 0.6 to 0.7 percent in the red. [.T][.SS] U.S. markets pointed to losses later, with the S&P500 E-Mini futures for the ESc1 down 0.7 percent [.N].

-The dollar was up against almost all major currencies except the safe-haven Japanese yen JPY=.
+The dollar was up against almost all major currencies except the safe-haven Japanese yen JPY=. [/FRX]

 The U.S. currency is heading for its best month in a year and a half .DXY - a move that is hurting many emerging market countries that borrow in dollars.
 EM stocks hit a five-month low while South Africa's rand led the currency retreat as it dropped ZAR=D3 1.5 percent.
 [EMRG/FRX]